MileHacker Logo

 Long-Term Stay Recommendations

 Long-term stays in Leshan are not common for general tourism.
 They typically involve work or study.
-For such stays, focus on apartment rentals, integrating into local life, and exploring the broader Sichuan region deeply at a slower pace.
+For things like stays, focus on apartment rentals, integrating into local life, plus touring the broader Sichuan region deeply at a slower pace.

 Interest-Based Routes